 Basically, the advice from legal experts is that any service offering free streaming, or downloading, or to watch movies online for free, is probably illegal.
 The same legal situation applying to copyright material shown via TV streaming sites applies to video streaming sites.
 Of course, not in the TV licensing situation unless you stream your movies via television.

 Can someone fine you for streaming movies?

-Theoretically, you can be prosecuted for streaming movies illegally.
+Theoretically, you can be prosecuted for streaming movies illegally or if you watch movies online for free, illegally.
 As noted above, nobody has been prosecuted for downloading movies illegally in the UK – yet.
 Basically, this is probably because the illegal streaming and downloading by end-users is simply too widespread for film copyright owners and organisations representing them to track.

 The UK Federation Against Copyright Theft (Fact) represents the interests of copyright owners, along with cinema owners and legal streaming services such as Spotify.
 They have instead focussed in recent years on trying to shut down streaming and illegal download websites.
 Where possible, they have prosecuted illegal operators.
 They have not done this so much to recover lost revenue, but as a deterrent to others considering or operating illegal websites or streaming services where people can watch movies online for free illegally.

 The focus of the UK authorities on the illegal distribution via streaming or download services has resulted in some successful prosecutions.
 In 2012, a man operating an illegal site called Surfthechannel.com was found guilty on two counts of conspiracy to defraud.
 He was sentenced to four years’ in prison with an order to repay more than £71,000 to copyright owners or face a further 21 months in jail.

 Are there other dangers in illegal streaming or downloads?